Disney Character Voices International: Languages

 Disney movies are usually released in theaters in a set of languages, which varies depending on the product.
 All Disney animated movies are systematically dubbed and distributed in a fixed group of languages.
 However, there are languages covered by the department on an irregular basis, which varies depending on the movie.

 Dubbings systematically released

 Over the years, the set of languages covered by DCVI has expanded, with a typical animated tentpole being nowadays distributed in theaters in 39 to 43 territories, an average live-action movie numbering 12 to 15 languages, and a four-quadrant live-action film like Pirates of the Caribbean being dubbed into about 27 tongues.
 The number of languages involved in the dubbing process varies in accordance with the kind of product, with animation movies covering the largest number, and it has expanded throughout the years.

-Following the Russian invasion of Ukraine in 2022, Disney closed all business in Russia, cancelling and removing the production of dubbings issued by The Walt Disney Company CIS, and shifting the location of the production of Russian theatrical film dubbings to Kazakhstan.
+Following the Russian invasion of Ukraine in 2022, Disney temporarily suspended all business in Russia, cancelling and removing the production of dubbings issued by The Walt Disney Company CIS, and shifting the location of the production of Russian theatrical film dubbings to Kazakhstan, though these official dubs have at times been imported into Russia via parallel imports.
+Meanwhile, Red Head Sound took upon the task of producing Russian dubs in Russia without Disney's permission with established Russian dub voice acting talent.